Parker, Colorado: Geography

 Parker is located in northeastern Douglas County.
 Its northernmost border follows the Arapahoe County line, and the city of Aurora touches the town's northeast border.
 The center of Parker is 23 mi southeast of downtown Denver.
 Castle Rock, the Douglas County seat, is 15 mi to the southwest.
 Unincorporated communities that border Parker are Dove Valley to the northwest, Stonegate to the west, and The Pinery to the south.
+Parker sits at an elevation of 5,900 feet above sea level.

-According to the United States Census Bureau, the town has a total area of 58.158 km2, of which 0.008 sqkm, or 0.08%, is water.
+According to the United States Census Bureau, the town has a total area of 58.158 km2, of which 0.008 sqkm, or 0.02%, is water.
 Cherry Creek flows through Parker on its way north toward Denver.

-According to the United States Postal Service, Parker is home to the shortest rural mail route in the United States, at just 2.3 miles to cover 837 mailboxes.

 Climate

 This climate type is usually found in the outskirts of true deserts in low-latitude, semi-arid regions.
 It has cooler, wetter weather resulting from the higher latitude and mid-latitude frontal cyclone activity.
 Annual precipitation totals are greater than in tropical and subtropical desert climates.
 Yearly variations in amount are not as extreme as in the true deserts but are nevertheless large.
-The Köppen Climate Classification subtype for this climate is "BSk".
-(Tropical and Subtropical Steppe Climate).
+The Köppen Climate Classification subtype for this climate is "BSk". (mid latitude Steppe Climate).